inf380p/fall2021/syllabus.markdown

 ## Materials

 **Software:** The course will utilize free or University-provided software almost exclusively, much of it open source.
 Zoom and Panopto will be used for synchronous collaboration and asynchronously created screencasts, respectively.
-Most, if not all, Python exercises will be completed in browser using Trinket.io.
+Most, if not all, Python exercises will be completed in browser using Runestone or Trinket.io.
 A subscription to Trinket Code+ will make some activities more convenient, but is not technically required.
 A discount code will be provided for students who choose to subscribe.

 **Hardware:**  Students will need laptops able to run Chrome or other modern web browser. iPads are NOT recommended for coding.
 If you must use an iPad, I highly recommend purchasing and external keyboard.
 Or, since iPad accessories are already pretty expensive, purchase a $150 Chromebook.  **Coders need keyboards.** Panopto works best for video capture when using the Windows or Mac clients.
 University-owned machines may be available for the times you will need to record your screen if your machine is incapable of doing so.
 Contact me early if you'd like help securing access to hardware you don't have or can't afford for screencasting.

 **Accessories:** Headphones, ideally with high quality microphones, are **required** so that we can listen to things together while in class.
 They are also ideal if you intend to use the classroom for attending remote classes, and often improve the experience of video conferences even when you're by yourself.
 If you plan on using headphones you already own, make sure to test them with Zoom.
 For some reason I have yet to identify, Zoom just plain won't pick up my audio with some of my headphones but is fine with others.

-**Primary Textbook:** We'll be using a new version of Charles Severance's excellent Python for Informatics.
-I helped update the book to support Python 3, and I edited a free interactive edition, available at https://books.trinket.io.
-Since the textbook is [open source](https://github.com/csev/pythonlearn) you can make contributions or fixes to any errors you find with the Github-based collaboration skills we'll learn in the class.
+**Primary Textbook:** We'll be using a new version of Charles Severance's excellent Python for Informatics, edited and improved by [Barbara Ericson](https://www.si.umich.edu/people/barbara-ericson).
+The book is free and open, and contains many interactive exercises.
+We'll use it via the [Runestone](https://runestone.academy) platform, which will help you save and track your progress and, fingers crossed, sync up well with Canvas.

 **Primary Video:** I recorded a video series with O'Reilly and we'll use the videos extensively during the section on making interactive games.
 The video is [available for purchase from O'Reilly](http://shop.oreilly.com/product/0636920040873.do), [Udemy](https://www.udemy.com/course/python-game-development-for-beginners/), or available along with thousands of other videos and books with a subscription to [Safari Books Online](https://www.safaribooksonline.com).
 Students will need some form of access to the video lessons throughout much of the course.